-One commentator has concluded that Burnet v.
+Along the same line, one commentator has concluded that Burnet v.
 Logan provides only weak support for an open transaction method, and that this method cannot be justified.
 J. Kwall, "Out With the Open Transaction Doctrine: A New Theory for Taxing Contingent Payment Sales," 81 N.C.
 L. Rev. 977 (March 2003).
 This commentator argues that earn-outs and similar arrangements should be treated as though Seller had sold part of its business and kept the rest, e.g., as a partnership interest.
 This treatment would replace both the open and closed transaction methods and the installment method too.
-The main results would be that (i) no gain or loss would be recognized on the portion of the business deemed retained; (ii) the basis of that portion of the business would not be taken into account in the sale; (iii) the contingent payments (presumably, less the remaining basis) would be ordinary income to Seller when accrued or received; (iv) the contingent payments would be excluded from Buyer's income; and (v) all of Seller's basis in the portion of the assets sold would be recoverable against the fixed sale price, without allocation.
+The main results would be that (i) no gain or loss would be recognized on the portion of the business deemed retained; (ii) the basis of that portion of the business would not be taken into account in the sale; (iii) the contingent payments (presumably, less the remaining basis) would be ordinary income to Seller when accrued or received; (iv) the contingent payments would be recoverable against the fixed sale price, without allocation.
 It is not clear how such a system would work in the case of a stock sale.